UMAprotocol/UMIPs/Implementations/subgraph-query.md

 - `MetricKey:<METRIC_KEY>` where `<METRIC_KEY>` represents key path to the tracked metric.
 If no `CollectionKey` is provided `<METRIC_KEY>` represents absolute key path under returned `data` object.
 If there is `CollectionKey` parameter then `<METRIC_KEY>` represents relative key path to the tracked metric within the returned collection of entities. `<METRIC_KEY>` can consist of single key string or concatenated key strings joined by dots (`.`) when nested elements should be processed.
 - `TimestampKey:<TIMESTAMP_KEY>` (optional) where `<TIMESTAMP_KEY>` represents relative key path to the timestamp of the returned metric within the returned collection of entities. `<TIMESTAMP_KEY>` can consist of single key string or concatenated key strings joined by dots (`.`) when nested elements should be processed. `TimestampKey` is mandatory if `DailyAggregation` was provided and set to `true`.
 - `ChainId:<CHAIN_ID>` (optional) where `<CHAIN_ID>` represents numeric chain identifier when query timestamp needs to be converted to the block number for the relevant chain.
-- `Interval:"Daily 24:00 UTC"` is set in order to limit aggregation processing overhead for manual verifiers and preserve composability with other data sources.
-Note that subgraph does not return data on fixed intervals hence effective intervals might vary (see Implementation for further details).
 - `RequestTimestamp:<REQUEST_TIMESTAMP>` (optional) where  `<REQUEST_TIMESTAMP>` represents override value for price request timestamp.
 - `AggregationPeriod:<AGGREGATION_PERIOD>` (optional) where `<AGGREGATION_PERIOD>` represents time period in seconds for any time series data processing.
 This parameter is mandatory if `AggregationMethod` was provided while `TimestampKey` was not provided.
 - `AggregationMethod:<AGGREGATION_METHOD>` (optional) where `<AGGREGATION_METHOD>` represents string choice from the [supported aggregation methods](https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/aggregation-methods.md) for time series data processing.